CleverRaven/Cataclysm-DDA/doc/MUTATIONS.md

   "healing_resting": 0.5,                     // Healing rate per turn while resting.
 Positives will increase healing while negatives will decrease healing.
   "mending_modifier": 1.2,                    // Multiplier on how fast your limbs mend (1.2 is 20% faster).
   "attackcost_modifier": 0.9,                 // Attack cost modifier (0.9 is 10% faster, 1.1 is 10% slower).
-  "movecost_modifier": 0.9,                   // Overall movement speed cost modifier (0.9 is 10% faster, 1.1 is 10% slower).
-  "movecost_flatground_modifier": 0.9,        // Movement speed cost modifier on flat terrain, free from obstacles (0.9 is 10% faster, 1.1 is 10% slower).
   "movecost_obstacle_modifier": 0.9,          // Movement speed cost modifier on rough, uneven terrain (0.9 is 10% faster, 1.1 is 10% slower).
   "movecost_swim_modifier": 0.9,              // Swimming speed cost modifier (0.9 is 10% faster, 1.1 is 10% slower).
   "weight_capacity_modifier": 0.9,            // Carrying capacity modifier (0.9 is 10% less, 1.1 is 10% more).